Jump to main content

 • Providing tailored 1:1 and small group support for pupils with SEN

-• Supporting the planning and delivery of engaging, differentiated learning activities
+• Supporting the delivery of engaging, differentiated learning activities

-• Assisting in the implementation and review of Individual Education Plans (IEPs)
+• Assisting with the implementation and review of Individual Education Plans (IEPs)

-• Creating a positive, safe, and inclusive learning environment
+• Creating a positive, safe, and inclusive classroom environment

-• Working closely with class teachers, SENCOs, and external professionals
+• Working closely with teachers, SENCOs, and external professionals

-• Monitoring pupil progress, recording observations, and adapting support as needed
+• Monitoring progress and adapting support strategies as needed

 About You

-We are looking for someone who is patient, proactive, and passionate about inclusive education.
+We are seeking a patient, proactive, and compassionate individual who is passionate about inclusive education.

 You will ideally have: